scottfield/note/spring/aop/aop initialization.md

-or use BeanPostProcessor to declarative create proxy objects, we can register any one of the following auto-proxy creator beans to enable automatically create proxy objects for candidate objects. or, we can either one of annotation @EnableAspectJAutoProxy or @EnableTransactionManagement on a @Configuration class to automatically register the auto-proxy creator accordingly.
+or use BeanPostProcessor to declarative create proxy objects, we can register any one of the following auto-proxy creator beans to enable automatically create proxy objects for candidate objects. we can use either one of annotation @EnableAspectJAutoProxy or @EnableTransactionManagement on a @Configuration class to automatically register the auto-proxy creator accordingly.

   org.springframework.aop.framework.autoproxy.AbstractAutoProxyCreator